 Interacting with Sequence in Real-Time

-Of course, the cost and accuracy will also be very important for assessing how good a prospective machine would be, and we really have no idea about either of these yet.
 However, providing the throughput is high enough, the fact that the technology is single molecule should keep the enzyme cost down.

-For lots more information on the system, see the website.
+For more information on the system, see the website.
 They have also produced a helpful video that explains the system: